-Practice mixing different vowel sounds with your target sound at the end, for example, 'ar' 'g', 'eeh' 'g'.
+Practice mixing different vowel sounds with your target sound, for example, 'g' 'ar', 'g' 'eeh'.

 Start by having a small gap between the two sounds.
-If your child can do both the sounds next to each other, attempt to blend them together, for example, 'ahg' 'eehg'.
+If your child can do both the sounds next to each other, attempt to blend them together, for example, 'gar' 'geeh'.
 Sometimes when you blend sounds together it will make a word, other times it will make a non-word.
 This is ok.

-Sometimes children find it hard to blend the sounds together and will add the sound they are currently using, for example 'badg' instead of 'bag'.
-If this happens, continue to have a small gap between the two sounds and move on to the single words section continuing to use the small gap when you are practising words, for example, 'ba g'.
+Sometimes children find it hard to blend the sounds together and will add the sound they are currently using, for example, 'gdo' instead of 'go'.
+If this happens, continue to have a small gap between the two sounds and move on to the single words section continuing to use the small gap when you are practising words, for example, 'g un'.
 With lots of practice, the gap will gradually decrease.
 Praise your child for any attempts.